AlphaX Decision Sciences

 FAQs (for upstream practitioners)

-How does AlphaX Sky differ from DCA tools like ARIES, PHDwin, ValNav, MOSAIC, Q TypecurveStudio and ComboCurve?
+Help me understand AlphaX Sky vs DCA tools like ARIES, PHDwin, ValNav, MOSAIC, Q TypecurveStudio and ComboCurve?

 DCA tools forecast primarily by fitting a decline curve to a well's historical production.
 AlphaX Sky uses basin-scale AI models to forecast using well history and basin context, reducing reliance on a single decline function.